 When your spouse dies, your world changes.
 You are in mourning—feeling grief and sorrow at the loss.
 You may feel numb, shocked, and fearful.
 You may feel guilty for being the one who is still alive.
-If your spouse died in a nursing home, you may wish that you had been able to care for him or her at home.
 At some point, you may even feel angry at your spouse for leaving you.
-All these feelings are normal.
+All of these feelings are normal.
 There are no rules about how you should feel.
 There is no right or wrong way to mourn.

 When you grieve, you can feel both physical and emotional pain.
 People who are grieving often cry easily and can have:

 For some people, mourning can go on so long that it becomes unhealthy.
 This can be a sign of serious depression and anxiety.
-If your sadness stays with you and keeps you from carrying on with your day-to-day life.
+Talk with your doctor if sadness keeps you from carrying on with your day-to-day life.
 Support may be available until you can manage the grief on your own.

 In the beginning, you may find that taking care of details and keeping busy helps.
 For a while, family and friends may be around to assist you.
 But, there comes a time when you will have to face the change in your life.